 Tips on how to save money on your car hire in Slovenia

 The “Full to full” policy

 Take advantage of the “Full to full” policy and don’t pay in advance for the fuel tank.
-The agent at the rental shop will try to advise you pay, but there are plenty of gas stations around the airport where you can fill the tank up before returning the car.
-The rental will ask for a payment between £40-£60 for a full tank, but if you do it yourself you will save money.
+The agent at the car rental shop will try to advise you to pay, but there are plenty of gas stations around the airport where you can fill the tank up before returning the car.
+The car hire Slovenia agent will ask for a payment between £40-£60 for a full tank, but if you do it yourself you will save money as it is cheaper when you fill the tank up at the gas station.
 As an example, I only paid £10 to fill up the tank, the last day, just before returning the car.
 Make sure you read the documents of your car before going to the gas station, to know what kind of fuel it needs.